pedrovsglima/repetitive-controller-designer/README.md

 Undergraduate thesis by Pedro Vitor Soares Gomes de Lima

-Based on Rafael Cavalcanti Neto's doctoral dissertation
+The repetitive controller used in this app is proposed in Rafael C. Neto's Ph.D. thesis

 Universidade Federal de Pernambuco - UFPE (Federal University of Pernambuco - Brazil)

-Departamento de Engenharia Elétrica - DEE (Electrical Engineering Department)
+Departamento de Engenharia Elétrica - DEE (Department of Electrical Engineering)

 Note: Both works are available in the 'references' folder (written in Portuguese)